MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-mission-critical-content.md

 - The machine learning model auditing trails must be retained for 10 years.

 - The machine learning model currently targets the US, Europe, and South America, with plans to expand into Asia in the future.
-The solution must adhere to data compliance requirements, like GDPR for European countries or regions.
+The solution must adhere to data compliance requirements, like the General Data Protection Regulation for European countries or regions.

 - The machine learning model is expected to support up to 1,000 concurrent users in any given region during peak business hours.
 To minimize costs, the machine learning processing must scale back when not in use.

 ### Key design decisions

-- The requirement doesn't justify the cost and complexity of redesigning the platform to meet mission-critical specifications.
+- A requirement doesn't justify the cost and complexity of redesigning the platform to meet mission-critical specifications.
 The machine learning model should instead be containerized and then deployed to a mission-critical solution.
 This approach minimizes cost and complexity by isolating the model service and adhering to [mission-critical guidance](/azure/well-architected/mission-critical/mission-critical-application-platform#containerization).
 This design requires the model to be developed on the platform and then containerized for deployment.

 - After the model is containerized, it can be served out through an API by using a [scale-unit architecture](/azure/well-architected/mission-critical/mission-critical-application-design#scale-unit-architecture) in US, European, and South American Azure regions.
 Only [paired regions that have availability zones](https://azure.microsoft.com/explore/global-infrastructure/geographies/#geographies) are in scope, which supports redundancy requirements.

-- Because of the simplicity of a single API service, we recommend that you use [Web App for Containers](https://azure.microsoft.com/products/app-service/containers/) as the app hosting service.
-This choice is a trade-off for simplicity versus control and the steep learning curve of [Azure Kubernetes Service (AKS)](/azure/well-architected/mission-critical/mission-critical-application-platform#design-considerations-and-recommendations-for-azure-app-service).
+- Because of the simplicity of a single API service, we recommend that you use the [web app for containers](https://azure.microsoft.com/products/app-service/containers/) feature to host the app.
+This feature provides simplicity.
+You can also use [Azure Kubernetes Service (AKS)](/azure/well-architected/mission-critical/mission-critical-application-platform#design-considerations-and-recommendations-for-azure-app-service), which provides more control but increases complexity.

 - The model is deployed through an [MLOps framework](/azure/machine-learning/concept-model-management-and-deployment).
 Data Factory is used to move data in and out of the mission-critical implementation.

-- The following work is required as part of the containerization:
+- To do containerization, you need:

-  - An API front-end to serve the model results.
+  - An API front end to serve the model results.

-  - Offloading audit and performance metrics to a storage account, which can then be transferred back to the main platform through Data Factory by using a [scheduled job](/azure/data-factory/how-to-create-schedule-trigger?tabs=data-factory).
+  - To offload audit and performance metrics to a storage account, which can then be transferred back to the main platform through Data Factory by using a [scheduled job](/azure/data-factory/how-to-create-schedule-trigger).

   - Deployment and rollback deployment pipelines, which enable each regional deployment to synchronize with the correct current version of the model.

-  - Service [health modeling](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-health-modeling) required to measure and manage the overall health of a workload.
+  - Service [health modeling](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-health-modeling) to measure and manage the overall health of a workload.

 - Audit trails can be initially stored within a Log Analytics workspace for real-time analysis and operational support.
 After 30 days, or 90 days if using Microsoft Sentinel, audit trails can be automatically transferred to Azure Data Explorer for long-term retention.
 This approach allows for interactive queries of up to two years within the Log Analytics workspace and the ability to keep older, infrequently used data at a reduced cost for up to 12 years.
 Use Azure Data Explorer for data storage to enable running cross-platform queries and visualize data across both Azure Data Explorer and Microsoft Sentinel.
 This approach provides a cost-effective solution for meeting long-term storage requirements while maintaining support optionality.
 If there's no requirement to hold excessive data, you should consider deleting it.